World 7-1: Uncharted Territory

 World 7-2: Man in the Moon

 I found myself with roughly thirty minutes of freedom on Tuesdays and Thursdays between business and math class.
 Most of the time, I simply sat outside the math building like a bump on a log.
 I used this time to stare off into space and reminisce about my past experiences at California High School.
 One day out of the blue, a Japanese foreign exchange student sat down next to me.
 She happened to see me sitting there alone and wished to invite me to her club.
 I was far less of a conversationalist in those days.
 I asked her the very first question that came to mind.
 Naturally, that question was, "Have you ever heard of Shigeru Miyamoto?"
 She gave out an innocent chuckle.
 Yes, she had heard of Nintendo.
 I could have sat around hopelessly trying to flatter a Japanese girl all day long, but I was already late for math class.
 I had said it before, but math was never my favorite subject in school.
 Math 20 was the easiest math course Cerritos College had to offer, and yet, I struggled to understand most of the things the teacher was discussing.
 I tried to jot down most of her equations on ruled paper, but more often than not, I used this paper to brainstorm ideas for future Goalsoft games and web site additions.
 I was preparing to launch a section in which gamers could submit their own game ideas.
 It was originally intended as a creative space for everyone, but one thoughtful gamer would eventually transform this section into his very own.
 His name was Merrick and he came to be known as Mr. Game Idea.
 He was especially fond of the Mega Man series.
 Quest for Zendar's section was undergoing a transformation of its own.
 Marlon had just recently revised the story.
 I was also in the process of finishing work on Sword Quest: The Legend of Ienlander.
 In Mathrol's ongoing quest, he would crash Fort Apocalypse in an attempt to restore the world, travel beyond space and time and come face to face with a rather deadly manifestation of fate.
 In the end, he would prove successful, but his adventures were far from over.
 Marlon complained about the sheer size of the ocean in the first game.
 It took forever to locate dry land.
 It was an intentional design decision on my part.
 I wanted it to feel like you were an actual sailor lost at sea.
 I factored Marlon's concerns into Sword Quest II: The Battle of the Galagas.
 It featured a more tight-knit world in line with Chrono Trigger and Chrono Cross.
-As busy as I was with Goalsoft, I still found time to write into Nintendo Power for their September 2000 issue, and for the first and only time, I was featured in Player's Pulse.
+As busy as I was with Goalsoft, I still found time to write into Nintendo Power for their September 2000 issue, and for the very first time, I was featured in Player's Pulse.
 I see a bad moon rising.
 I see trouble on the way.

 Nintendo Power: Player's Pulse